Processing Grief with Hope: Is Hope Even Possible?

 God is our refuge and strength, A very present help in trouble.
 Psalm 46:1

-The Redeemer Of Israel And The Hope Of Jesus
+The Redeemer Of Israel Is The Hope Of Jesus

 But now, thus says the Lord, who created you, O Jacob, And He who formed you, O Israel: “Fear not, for I have redeemed you; I have called you by your name; You are Mine.
 Isaiah 43:1